Updated July 29, 2023

 Difference Between Issued Shares vs Outstanding Shares

 Share capital holds the weight equivalent to the importance of electricity in the house.
 It’s the lifeline for the company.
 Any activity, operations, decisions, strategy till vision and mission of the company are highly dependent on the availability of the share capital with the company.
 The share capital is the unit of the company’s ownership obtained in lieu of monetary payment or on performing any specific obligation.
 The share capital is the main source of money for the operations of the company.
 In India, Share capital is needed to be maintained under the statutory provisions of the Companies Act, and any non-compliance with the same will result in penalty or imprisonment or both.
 Also, SEBI has its own prescribed guidelines to control the movement as well as trading of the capital of the companies whose shares are listed on the stock exchange.

-As per Companies Act, Share capital can be either equity or can be with some preference.
-Structure of both the share capital is same, the only difference is that preference share capital will always have preference over common equity share capital and will have some additional statutory requirements which corporates must have to follow.
-In order to raise the share capital, there are various procedures which every company have to follow.
+As per the Companies Act, the Share capital can be either equity or can be with some preference.
+The structure of both the share capital is the same, the only difference is that preference share capital will always have preference over common equity share capital and will have some additional statutory requirements which corporates must have to follow.
+In order to raise share capital, there are various procedures that every company has to follow.
 By way of Initial Public Offering (IPO), companies are raising their funds to carry out the operations of the company.
 The said capital can be raised only up to the authorized share capital, which means the monetary amount up to which company can raise the funds from the public in form capital during its whole life.
 Also, during IPO, companies are having the option to either call complete authorized share capital or to call a partial amount.